 Trigon was originally born of celestial blasphemy, spreading viral like evil that would corrupt worlds and civilizations into self destruction.
 In an effort to cleanse his soul of evil, the Three Divine summoned the great Heart of Darkness to feast on his soul.
-However, Trigon was able to absorb the power of the Heart of Darkness (The collected evils of a hundred galaxies), becoming an supreme power that would destroy countless worlds.
+However, Trigon was able to absorb the power of the Heart of Darkness (the collected evils of a hundred galaxies), becoming a supreme power that would destroy countless worlds.
 He killed his mother and fathers, the Divine, shredding them of their flesh and wearing their skin.
 Unable to cross the Divine's barrier, Trigon would summon women from other worlds, consummate with them, and send them back, spreading his evil to destroy countless universes.

 In the New 52 he retains his imposing size but has six eyes and horns made of smoke.
 While he previously was the father of Raven and six later sons, he is now the father of three sons; Belial Ruskoff and Suge.
 All of whom are aware of the Phantom Strangers true identity.

 Lately Trigon named Raven, his only one daughter, The Queen of the Under Realm provoking the envy of his sons, because he always demonstrates a kind of preference on Raven.
 He also mentions he has a son from each world he has conquered.

 Trigon had his debut in the pages of the Phantom Stranger, where he revealed he was poised to invade Earth in the search for Raven, who had escaped him in Azerath years ago.
 The Stranger handed him his daughter to stall the invasion that Trigon promised would come, regardless of what the Stranger and his master did and that they would ultimately regret giving him Raven.

 Trigons current plans are later elaborated on in the pages of Teen Titans, where he reveals to his sons that needs Earth has his final staging ground before he intends to assault Heaven itself.